ait-cs-IaaS/koord2ool/README.md

 If you want to deploy this application on your own premise, you will need:

 - any web server (e.g., nginx) to publish generated files (HTML, JavaScript, CSS),
-- a build server with Node v16, and
 - a LimeSurvey instance with an appropriate CORS policy.

 ### LimeSurvey